 The Kavli Institute for Brain Science at Columbia University probes the complex network of brain cells and their connections.
-Led by Eric Kandel, M.D.
-(2000 Nobel laureate), and co-directors Thomas Jessell (2008 Kavli Prize laureate) and Rafael Yuste (Investigator, Howard Hughes Medical Institute), the Institute uses advanced imaging technology to observe neurons, synapses, and neural circuits as they develop and function, and as they respond to learning.
+Led by Director Eric Kandel, M.D.
+(2000 Nobel laureate) and Co-director Rafael Yuste (Investigator, Howard Hughes Medical Institute), the Institute uses advanced imaging technology to observe neurons, synapses, and neural circuits as they develop and function, and as they respond to learning.
 Researchers examine the brain at the cellular, molecular, and systems level to understand how the nerve cells of neural circuits connect during development to control behavior, and how these neural circuits perform and are modified by learning and memory.
 As Kandel has noted, “[We need] more powerful tools to enable us to move from the study of individual nerve cells to that of complex neural systems which underlie the higher mental function.”

 Specific areas of research include:

 - Mechanisms that specify the identity of neurons and how they form their connections to give rise to neural circuitry during the development of the nervous system.

 - The cellular functioning of the olfactory system, which processes the activity patterns of individual sensory neurons to produce the extraordinarily precise mammalian sense of smell.

 - The physiology of cognitive processes such as visual attention, spatial perception, and decision-making.

 - Anatomical changes in the brain, such as the growth of synapses, that occur during the learning process.

 - Learning-related changes in signaling strength between synapses in the hippocampus, a region crucial to memory and one of the first parts of the brain to suffer damage with the onset of Alzheimer’s Disease.

 - Multicellular patterns of activity that function as microcircuits in the cerebral cortex.